 We have currently:

-• Our key risk areas include; transport of our goods which is managed through a third party and agency workers, we have brought this to the attention of our providers and will monitor their response during 2017
+Our key risk areas include; transport of our goods which is managed through a third party and agency workers, and waste management companies, we have brought this to the attention of our providers through new contractual arrangements and will monitor their response during 2019.

-• Managed the risks of Modern Slavery in recruitment of our permanent and fixed term staff, detailed in our Recruitment Policy.
-Our Senior Leadership Team has overall responsibility for compliance with the Act, and review progress and any concerns bi-annually at the Compliance Review.
+Continued to manage the risks of Modern Slavery in recruitment of our permanent and fixed term staff, detailed in our Recruitment Policy.

-• Share this statement with all our staff through internal procedures, raising awareness of modern slavery and human trafficking.
-We will develop an appropriate training model for our employees in 2017 and will look to support training throughout the supply chain in the future.
+Share this statement with all our staff through internal procedures, raising awareness of modern slavery and human trafficking.
+We will develop an appropriate training model, based on awareness and e-learning for our employees in 2019.

-• Engage and work with those suppliers who identify modern slavery, or believe there is a risk to them or their supply chain from modern slavery in order to eliminate.
+Engage and work with those suppliers or contractors who identify modern slavery, or believe there is a risk to them or their supply chain from modern slavery in order to eliminate.